jaspector

 8:00 a.m. to 4:00 p.m.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Queen Anne's County Department of Planning and Zoning -- Permitting and Zoning Division before applying.
+Source: Queen Anne's County Department of Planning and Zoning -- Permitting and Zoning Division ↗

 A building permit is required for all new construction, additions, alterations, renovations, and repairs to any residential or accessory residential structure.
 Commercial structures require Site Plan Review approval before permit application.
 A zoning certificate is required for accessory structures under 200 sq ft (not in 100-year floodplain), such as small sheds, gazebos, and satellite dishes.
 Swimming pools (above ground, 6 feet or larger), fireplaces, and woodstoves also require permits.
 Activities in the Critical Area (construction, grading, vegetation clearing, tree removal) all require permits.

-Typical processing time is 7 to 15 working days for building permits and zoning certificates.
+Building permit processing times in unincorporated Queen Anne's County, MD typically run 7 to 15 working days for building permits and zoning certificates.
 Trade permits are handled separately through MDIA..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Queen Anne's County, MD.
 The following work is generally exempt: Accessory structures under 200 square feet on non-floodplain properties (require only zoning certificate, not full building permit); Farm buildings (exempt from building code permit requirements, though electrical and plumbing permits and all other applicable regulations still apply); Lawn maintenance and tree pruning in the Critical Area; Small repairs and maintenance work that does not involve structural changes, additions, or new utility connections (verify with permits office).
 Note: Even for work that may be exempt from a building permit, a zoning certificate, Critical Area review, sediment control permit, or Health Department approval may still be required depending on project location and type.
+When in doubt, confirm with the local building department before starting work.